Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 **Customer Objections**

-1. Provide details on how you will address each of the objections that were put forward by the client
+Provide details on how you will address each of the objections that were put forward by the client.

 **Prepare**